About Newport

 The Newport Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Monroe County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Newport, Michigan residents are available through the local police department and authorized providers in Monroe County.
+Fingerprinting services for Newport, Michigan residents are available through local police (where present) and authorized providers in Monroe County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Monroe County Sheriff's Office for scheduling and fees.

 To register to vote in Newport, Michigan, residents can register online through the Michigan Secretary of State's website, by mail, or in person at the Monroe County elections office.
 Michigan requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Michigan Secretary of State's voter lookup tool.
 For local municipal elections in Newport, contact the Monroe County Clerk's office for schedules and ballot information.

-Property records for Newport, Michigan are maintained by the Monroe City/Township Assessor's Office and the Monroe County Register of Deeds.
+Property records for Newport, Michigan are maintained by the City of Newport Assessor and the Monroe County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Monroe County, including parcels in Newport.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Monroe County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Michigan counties provide online property record searches through their county websites.
-For in-person requests, visit the Monroe County offices at the county courthouse.
 The Monroe County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Newport, Michigan residents are available through both county and state offices.
 The Michigan Department of Health and Human Services, Vital Records, located in Lansing, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Michigan.
 Orders can be placed online, by mail, or in person.
 Locally, the Monroe County Clerk's office issues marriage licenses and maintains marriage records for Monroe County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.